kjsoren1/WTF_DICOM/README.md

  - right click header
    - if select checkbox column then "select all" "de-select all"
    - if tag column then "remove tag from display"
  - add right-click "add tag to display" to "show all tags" DONE
  - add "save display as template" to main menu
+ - make context menu programmatically so that it can be dynamic (depend on what sort of item was clicked) DONE
+   - actually implement the conditionals (STARTED)
+ - make the context menu in show all tags also be dynamic
+    - expand sequence
+# BUGS
+- right-click select of headers still doesn't work

 # Stuff from the keboo template: